rreinecke/global-gradient-based-groundwater-model/README.md

 ## Contributing

-Please read [CONTRIBUTING.md]() for details on our code of conduct, and the process for submitting pull requests to us.
+Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

 ## Versioning

 We use [SemVer](http://semver.org/) for versioning.
 For the versions available, see the [tags on this repository](https://github.com/your/project/tags).

-## Authors
+## Authors and Contributors

 * **Robert Reinecke** - *Initial work*

-See also the list of [contributors]() who participated in this project.

 ## License